 Features bottle holder and utensil compartment

 This budget-friendly lunch bag is perfect for children in elementary school.
 This won't break the bank, but it's also surprisingly spacious and perfect for school lunches.
-This lunch bag comes in four colorful designs including blue, purple, and black patterns.
-The lightweight product is designed to be used with Rubbermaid LunchBlox food containers, but you can also use it with whatever Tupperware you have at home.
+This lunch bag comes in four colorful designs, including blue, purple, and black patterns.

-Reviewers love that it has a side zip closure, making it easy to pack and unpack.
+Our tester loved that it has a side zip closure that wraps around the entire thing, making it easy to pack and unpack.
 There are also mesh pockets on either side where you can store additional food.
 This lunch box is safe for the microwave, dishwasher, and freezer.
 It's also BPA-free.

 Dimensions: 5.38 x 8.75 x 8.88 inches | Weight: 0.65 pounds | Material: Polyester